FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IMEM-CNR_plugin/README.md

 ## Getting started

-your nomad.yaml in your local installation should have this:
+The `nomad.yaml` file in your local installation should have these lines added:

 ```yaml
 keycloak: